DARMA-tasking/vt/docs/md/lb-manager.md

 of `key=value`.
 These arguments are the equivalent of passing `--vt_lb_args="A=test B=test2"` on the command line.

-The following is an example LB specification:
+The following is an example LB config:

 \code
 %10 TemperedLB c=1 k=5 f=2 i=10